bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 - Load category pages with facet selections for specific facets
 - Load featured products from specific categories
 - Quickly search products by using search terms (textual search)
-- Sort products alphabetically, by newest to oldest, etc
+- Sort products alphabetically, from newest to oldest, and more

 You can access these features by querying the `SearchProducts` field.
 Note that you can query facets, filter by rating, or filter by "in-stock" only if the merchant is on a Pro or Enterprise plan.
 A merchant must [enable Product Filtering](https://support.bigcommerce.com/s/article/Product-Filtering-Settings?language=en_US#setup) for facets to be returned.
 In addition, only facets that a merchant marks as visible in their Product Filtering settings will be returned.